NYPL/nypl-library-card-app/README.md

 ### Node Version Manager (nvm)

 Developers can use [nvm](https://github.com/creationix/nvm) if they wish.
-This repo has a `.nvmrc` file that indicates which node version we development against.
+This repo has a `.nvmrc` file that indicates which node version we develop against.
 For more information see [how `nvm use` works](https://github.com/creationix/nvm#nvmrc).

 At the moment, this app is intended to be run on Node v10.x due to AWS deployments.